A Cheap DJ might NOT be the best choice …

 This gives you peace of mind they are operating a real business and gives you a written (or digital) piece of evidence should you have to take them to the small claims tribunal.

-Weddings are an easy target
+Weddings are an easy target for a cheap DJ

 Quality, reputable suppliers might cost more, but in the long run you can rest easy knowing you are in good hands and won’t be let down.